 Additionally, beta-alanine can benefit muscular endurance during bouts of exercise lasting 1–10 minutes.
 Four weeks of 4–6 grams per day of beta-alanine can increase muscle carnosine concentrations, thereby helping to balance acidity in the cell, and may also attenuate neuromuscular fatigue.
 It should be known before consuming that beta-alanine may produce a strong tingling sensation on the skin that is harmless.

-Other supplements with some promise but less overall consistency for improving muscle endurance include nitrate, sodium bicarbonate, and citrulline.
+Other supplements with some promise but less overall consistency for improving muscle endurance include nitrates, sodium bicarbonate, and citrulline.

 A higher carbohydrate diet (with ~60% of energy intake from carbohydrates, or around 5–8 grams of carbohydrate per kilogram of body mass per day) can help to increase overall endurance and attenuate fatigue from higher-volume training.
 When volume is high, carbohydrate mouth rinses may benefit muscular endurance as well.